 Holiday Gift Giveaway

-Each holiday season, hundreds of low income families make appointments to “shop” for holiday gifts for their children at the Family Resource Center.
+Each holiday season, hundreds of low income families make appointments to “shop” for holiday gifts for their children.
 For many families, these are the only gifts they’ll receive this holiday season.
 Please ensure that we have enough gifts to meet a growing demand.
 We gratefully request new, unwrapped gifts that are appropriate for babies through teenagers.
 Holiday Gift Drive Wish List

 Professional Workshops, Parenting Workshops, and Special Events